carlov93/predictive_maintenance/knowledge/programming/own_loss_function/backprob_pytorch.md

 ## nn.Module vs autograd.Function
-There is a difference between a costum function and a costum modul
+There is a difference between a costum function and a costum module:
-1. If you want to create a custom function and torch have enough function to code it (torch.pow(), torch.sum(), +, -, ...) , you should use nn.Module as a base.
+1. If you want to create a custom function and torch have enough function to code it (torch.pow(), torch.sum(), +, -, ...) , you should use nn.Module as a base, because you don't have to implement backward pass with partial derivation.
 So use nn.Module if you are not using any special-external library (like scipy, nlp etc. for computation)
-2. An own custom function which inherits from autograd.Function require to have backward pass coded by user
+2. If you use special functions which are not implemented in torch, you have to create a cusotm function.
+A custom function inherits from autograd.Function requires to have backward pass coded by user.

 ## Code of own nn.Module
 ```python